Spatio-temporal methods for estimating subsurface ocean thermal response to tropical cyclones: Estimated subsurface ocean thermal response to tropical cyclones

 \subsection{Depth-time parameterization}

 Of additional scientific interest is the characterization of ocean thermal response for a fixed cross-track angle, as a function of time and pressure.
-To facilitate this analysis, we collect the twenty thin plate spline fits for pressure levels $\Pres = 10, \dotsc, 200$ from Section~\ref{sect:app-tps} and ``marginalize'' them along three sets of cross-track angles: $d \in [-2.5, -1.5]$, $d \in [-0.5, +0.5]$, and $d \in [+1.5, +2.5]$.
+To facilitate this analysis, we collect the twenty thin-plate spline fits for pressure levels $\Pres = 10, \dotsc, 200$ from Section~\ref{sect:app-tps} and ``marginalize'' them along three sets of cross-track angles: $d \in [-2.5, -1.5]$, $d \in [-0.5, +0.5]$, and $d \in [+1.5, +2.5]$.
 These three plots are presented in Figure~\ref{fig:depth-time}.

-In each of the marginalized plots, we subset the covariance-reweighed thin plate spline fits from Section~\ref{sect:app-tps} to each of the cross-track bins and average out the cross-track component.
+In each of the marginalized plots, we subset the covariance-reweighted thin-plate spline fits from Section~\ref{sect:app-tps} to each of the cross-track bins and average out the cross-track component.
 Variance estimates follow immediately (owing to the linearity of averaging) and are used to construct a pointwise $\alpha=0.05$ hypothesis test.
 We display these marginalized estimates in Figure~\ref{fig:depth-time}.

 The cross-track angle bins, centered on $d = -2, 0, +2$, were chosen to emphasize three particular oceanographic and meteorological phenomena.
 First, the bin centered on $d=0$ in Figure~\ref{fig:depth-time-d0} depicts the ocean cooling induced by the passage of tropical cyclones.
 Of particular note is the fact that this cooling appears to persist for a sustained period of time, specifically, up to at least two weeks.
 As one may expect, the cooling effect diminishes as pressure $\Pres$ or time since TC passage $\DT$ increases.
 Second, the bin centered at $d=+2$ in Figure~\ref{fig:depth-time-d2} depicts the phenomenon of vertical mixing previously discussed in Section~\ref{sect:app-tps}.
 As TC winds mix surface water downward, we observe warming at depths between $\Pres = 50$ to $\Pres = 150$.
 Past $\Pres = 150$, we find that the warming effect has faded away.
 Finally, we contrast the strong warming effect observed in Figure~\ref{fig:depth-time-d2} with the lack of warming (at a statistically significant level) in Figure~\ref{fig:depth-time-d-2}, which depicts the bin centered on $d=-2$.
 This reflects the fact that the effect of vertical mixing is asymmetric, due to the counterclockwise rotation of tropical cyclones in the Northern Hemisphere.